 Cuba requires its visitors to have traveler’s medical insurance.

-Companies like World Nomads provide insurance specifically with travelers in mind, so not only are you covered for any medical emergencies that may unexpectedly pop up, but you’re also covered for trip cancellation, emergency medical transportation, and lost or stolen gear.
+Companies like World Nomads or RoamRight provide insurance specifically with travelers in mind, so not only are you covered for any medical emergencies that may unexpectedly pop up, but you’re also covered for trip cancellation, emergency medical transportation, and lost or stolen gear.
 One week of coverage will run about $50 per person.

 Step 3.
 Book your flight or cruise to Cuba